WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 See the 'Future Issues' section below for discussion on possible future strategies for catching overflow and underflow events.

-### Alternative Specializations

-The `REPR_TYPE` template parameter is not necessarily the type of the member variable used to store the value.
-If there is a more appropriate choice, the option to take it is reserved.

-For example, it is conceivable that explicit template specializations could be defined which exploit the language-level extensions to the C type system outlined in proposal N1169[1](http://www.open-std.org/JTC1/SC22/WG14/www/docs/n1169.pdf).
-It defines built-in fixed-point types which might improve performance on target systems with suitably-equipped processors.

-If reasonably possible, the design of the `fixed_point` template should leave open the option to exploit such system-specific features.

 ### Example

 The following example calculates the magnitude of a 3-dimensional vector.